rkitover/windows-dev-guide/README.md

 Many more things are available from Chocolatey and other sources of course, at varying degrees of functionality.

-### Working With virt-manager VMs using virt-viewer
+### Working With virt-manager VMs Using virt-viewer

 Unfortunately `virt-manager` is unavailable as a native utility, if you like you can run it using WSL or even Cygwin.